jorian2005/wordpressDashboardJB/README.md

 # Dashboard JB

 Dashboard JB is a WordPress plugin designed to customize and enhance the WordPress dashboard and login experience.
-It provides various features to modify the login page, manage maintenance mode, configure SEO settings, handle redirects, and more.
+It provides various features to modify the login page, manage maintenance mode, configure SEO settings, handle redirects, view analytics, and more.

 ## Features